Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Compilation
 ***********

 The Static Analyzer consists of 3 libraries, ``libStaticAnalyzerCore``, ``libStaticAnalyzerCheckers`` and ``libStaticAnalyzerFrontend``.
 The checker library depends on core, and frontend depends on both.
-Before any of them are compiled, TableGen is run on Checkers.td_, according to the rules defined in ClangSACheckersEmitter.cpp_, and generates the file Checkers.inc.
+Before any of them are compiled, TableGen is run on Checkers.td_, according to the rules defined in ClangSACheckersEmitter.cpp_, and generates the file Checkers.inc_.
 By using the preprocessor, this, and other definition files (with the extension ``*.def``) are converted into actual code, such as fields within ``AnalyzerOptions`` and function calls for registering checkers in ``CheckerRegistry``.

 Following this, the compilation goes on as usual.
 The fastest way of obtaining the analyzer for development is by configuring CMake with the following options: